ric-sar/latex_cheat_sheet/README.md

     + [Bypass citation](#bypass-citation)
     + [Bypass reference](#bypass-reference)
   * [Show page layout](#show-page-layout)

+# Online vs Offline
+If you are a fresh LaTeX user, choosing the right TeX editor for the first time is not an easy task.
+In my opinion the best way to approach LaTeX is by using [Overleaf](https://www.overleaf.com/).
+Overleaf is an online and collaborative LaTeX editor, which means that you only need a web browser and an Internet connection to work.
+You do not need to configure or install nothing, just create an account and start creating a new project, Overleaf will handle everything for you.
+The free account is enough for starters, if you need more compile timeout or want to add more collaborators to the project or integrations with [GitHub](https://github.com/), [Dropbox](https://www.dropbox.com), [Mendely](https://www.mendeley.com/) or [Zotero](https://www.zotero.org/) check the [Plans and Pricing section](https://www.overleaf.com/user/subscription/plans).

+While, if you are a geek and want to have everything under control you can choose between many editors like: [Texmaker](https://www.xm1math.net/texmaker/), [TeXWorks](https://www.tug.org/texworks/), [Lyx](https://www.lyx.org/Home) or [TeXStudio](https://texstudio.sourceforge.net/).
+On the other hand is possible to host a [community edition of Overleaf](https://github.com/overleaf/overleaf) on your on server.

+It is worth to mention alternatives like: [Papeeria](https://papeeria.com/), [Authorea](https://www.authorea.com/) or [CoCalc](https://cocalc.com/).

 # Figure
 Some read the text others look at the pictures.
 And we should be able to plot figures on a LaTeX document: